A lot of people ask me for help on creating the perfect playlist for their party and believe me it’s a lot harder than you would first think!

 Playing a song at the wrong time can seriously impact the success of your party.
 I will cover this in my next blog post, timing is everything!

 For more information on how I could take your party to the next level, call or text me on 07799 782764.
-You can also fill in my short contact form or email me directly to [email protected] if you prefer.
+You can also email me directly to [email protected] if you prefer or click on the contact me link at the top of the screen.